-It's that time of year again where we turn the clocks backwards and all get one hour more in bed!
+It's that time of year again when we move the clocks forward.

-When the clocks change like this, we are moving from what is called British Summer Time (BST) - also known as Daylight Saving Time (DST) or GMT+1 - back to Greenwich Mean Time (GMT).
+When the clocks change like this, we are moving from what is called Greenwich Mean Time (GMT) to British Summer Time (BST) - also known as Daylight Saving Time (DST) or GMT+1.

 An American politician and inventor called Benjamin Franklin first came up with the idea while in Paris in 1784.